Agent Certification - Questions You May Have

 What does “Accredited College or University” mean?

-When will I find out if my application to take the exam is approved?
+How will I know if my application to take the exam is approved?

 What happens if I am approved to participate in the upcoming Seminar for Agent Applicants, but at the time it occurs, I cannot attend?

-If you are approved to participate and this is your first opportunity, you remain eligible to participate in the following year’s seminar and take the examination without additional cost.
-The seminar and exam are only administered once each year.
+If you are approved to participate and this is your first year, you remain eligible to participate in the following year’s seminar and take the examination without additional cost.
+The seminar and exam are administered once each year.

 If I pass the examination, when can I begin to sign players?